live-codes/blog.livecodes.io/blog/2023-08-22-lets-make-learning-frontend-great-again/index.md

 ## One Interface for Many Tools

 Many tools have provided playgrounds to help exploration and learning.
 However, each playground has different UI and features.
 A big advantage for LiveCodes is that it has a wide range of language/framework support.
 Through this single interface users can explore and learn many tools in one place.
-In addition, the large set of [features](https://livecodes.io/docs/features/) become available while using all these tools.
+In addition, the large set of [features](https://livecodes.io/docs/features/) becomes available while using any of these tools.

 ## Development Environment